Mrunmoy/pyzmq-playground/README.md

 # pyzmq-playground

-A tiny playground to experiment with **ZeroMQ pub/sub**, orchestration, and event-driven microservices — inspired by the Aiko platform style.
+A tiny playground to experiment with **ZeroMQ pub/sub**, orchestration, and event-driven microservices

 ---